babylonhealth/ios-playbook/Interview/demo.md

 * Stutter free, crash free UI.
 * If you are applying for Senior, there are additional Requirements:
     * You should use a reactive framework
-    * UI should be written in code

 ### 2. Previously written project

 We would be happy if you would submit a project you already have (for instance, a demo project for another company).
 Still, the project **must**:

 * Use Swift 5.0 or above.
-* No 3rd party libraries for networking
 * Should have clear instructions on how to run the project.
 * Have at least two distinct network calls.
 * Parse the network response and present the information to the user.